Drei Chinesen mit dem Kontrabass: Lyrics

 The collected evidence suggests that the origin of the song lies in the Northeast of the former German-speaking world.
-The protagonists of the standard version today are three Chinese people; this element first appears in a version recorded in 1922 in Tartu, a city in Estonia which until the end of WWII was home to a sizeable minority of Baltic Germans.
+The protagonists of the standard version today are three Chinese people; this element first appears in a version recorded in 1922 in Tartu, a city in Estonia which until the end of World War II was home to a sizeable minority of Baltic Germans.
 However, most versions recorded before 1945 feature "Japanesemen" (Japanesen) instead; this variant was first recorded in Pomerania in 1909.
 The expected word used in German to refer to a native of Japan would be Japaner, but for rhythmic reasons the somewhat outdated Japanesen was usually preferred.
 In 1913 the first printed version was published in Berlin with the title Drei Japanesen mit 'nem Bass.
 Not only the nationality of chatting Asians varies in the early records, but also their number.
 Thus, a version from Upper Silesia has ten, as well as another from Westphalia, has twenty "Japanesemen".

 The version featuring "Japanesemen" is still popular in some parts of Switzerland, and a particularly inventive variant attested in Ticino not only rounds off the song with a final yodel but has the Asians sitting on the street not with, but without a double bass.
-The reason for this could be that some of the oldest known variants do not feature any musical instrument at all, but rather has the Asians sitting on a street without a passport (German Pass), which would even lend some meaning to the lines.
+The reason for this could be that some of the oldest known variants do not feature any musical instrument at all, but rather have the Asians sitting on a street without a passport (German Pass), which would even lend some meaning to the lines.
 Whether these are in fact the original lyrics or whether they are later well-meant corrections has not yet been determined.